valentina-b/out2fashion-weather-clothing-app/README.md

 ![Account at and shopping through O2F](readme-files/images-readme/img-additional-basket-account.png)

 5. **Better content transition and more animations** - ideally I would like to implement a better content trasition from the homepage to the API generated content.
 At the moment it seems that when the user clicks on a city, there's a new page loaded - which is not the case.
 The homepage content could for example slide down and the generated content could slide up.
 Additionally, I was also planning to make the refresh button turn 360 degrees before the product selection gets refreshed as well as make the products shake a little before they change.

+6. **Fashion API connection** - currently, the user can refresh the product category only 5 times before they start seeing the same products again.
+I've been searching for a free fashion/apparel API that would fit the requirements of the project but I haven't been successful at it.
+In case this project wouldn't be for one brand only, my plan for the future of the product would be to register as an affiliate publisher, connect to fashion brands APIs and earn from the commisions.

 ### Wireframes